 When will the draw for Rugby World Cup 2027 take place?

-World Rugby is planning on holding the draw either late in 2025 or early in 2026, once the qualification process has concluded.
+World Rugby will hold the draw in Sydney on Dec.
+3rd, 2025, once the qualification process has concluded.
 This is different to the 2023 process, when the draw was conducted almost three years prior to the tournament itself, resulting in some unfortunate quarterfinals matchups as teams' form fluctuated in the run to the World Cup.

 When will tickets for Rugby World Cup 2027 go on sale?